Code-Institute-Submissions/dragonsden/README.md

 such as name, contact information and a textfield where the user can freely express her-/himself.
 The form also asks for optional information about how the user came across the site.
 This should be usefulfor the owners.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future: